WWF Attitude: Reception

 The PlayStation version received favorable reviews, while the rest of the console versions received mixed or average reviews according to review aggregator GameRankings.
 Daniel Erickson of NextGen gave the Dreamcast and Nintendo 64 versions negative reviews in two separate issues, saying that the latter was "worth a rental for WWF fans, but everyone else should just wait for THQ and EA to take their shots" (#59, November 1999); and later calling the former "a pathetic port – the only reason this game gets one star is that the jewel case was reusable" (#62, February 2000).

 The Rookie of GamePro said of the Nintendo 64 version in one review, "If you loved War Zone, you're going to want to grab WWF Attitude.
 The combination of the huge lineup of wrestlers and excellent gameplay features like the Career mode and create-your-own-pay-per-view event will satisfy any wrestling fan's hunger for topnotch[sic] top-rope action."
 He also said of the PlayStation version, "If you're a WWF fan, you'll want this game.
-Its expanded roster of features and wealth of kick-ass wretling superstars will have you slobber-knockin' and trash-talkin' with your buddies all night long.
+Its expanded roster of features and wealth of kick-ass wrestling superstars will have you slobber-knockin' and trash-talkin' with your buddies all night long.
 You smell what The Rock is cookin'?"
 The Freshman, however, said in another review that the N64 version's "massive array of options and its long roster of superstars will keep wrestling fans busy for a long time, but its bland graphics and sounds may turn off everyone else.
 Attitude adds features over War Zone, but it doesn't really make that many improvements.
 Attitude's got the moves, but it needs to put on more of a show if it's going to go for the title."
 In another review of the PlayStation version, The D-Pad Destroyer called it "a decent game with an incredible array of options but with a sore lack of any real personality.
 Attitude has a great Create-A-Wrestler mode, but eventually you will want to bring your creation into the ring.
 When it comes to that, WWF fans will have a great time, but the rest will quickly become frustrated.
 This sequel to War Zone just doesn't have enough attitude."
 The Enforcer later said of the Dreamcast version in one review, "If you own only a Dreamcast and are a diehard wrestling fan, you're gonna want WWF Attitude.
 If you have either the PlayStation or N64 version, however, you'll be satisfied with a rental."
 Scary Larry, however, said of the same console version in another review, "The ultimate wrestling game, one that takes the experience and immerses you totally inside of it, may still be a ways off.
 But Dreamcast fans will feel cheated out of a winner by this fake looking remake.
 Hope for Smackdown[sic] on the Dreamcast - Attitude goes flat on you."
 (The Dreamcast version of WWF SmackDown!, however, was later cancelled.)

 The PlayStation version was also a bestseller in the UK.